The Neaman Practice - General Practice Privacy Notice (Including special provisions under the Covid 19 pandemic).

 Under the 2018 Data Protection Act (incorporating the General Data Protection Regulation -GDPR) the practice is known as the Data Controller.
-As such we are responsible for keeping your data up to date and accurate, as well as storing it and sharing it securely.
-If you have a question or a problem, please contact the Practice Manager in the first instance.
+As such we are responsible for keeping your data up to date and accurate, as well as storing it safely and sharing it securely.
+If you have a problem or a question, you should contact the Practice Manager in the first instance.
 The Act stipulates also that public sector organisations should provide access to an independent Data Protection Officer and their contact details are provided in the summary below.

 The information we hold on you

-Our practice keeps data on you relating to who you are, where you live, your contact details, your family, details of your occupation -if any - and possibly your employers, your habits, your problems and diagnoses, the reasons you seek help as well at your appointments.
-Your record also contains details if you have a carer, where you are seen and when you are seen, who by, referrals to specialists and other health and social care providers, tests carried out here and in other places, investigations and scans, treatments and outcomes of treatments, your treatment history, the observations and opinions of other health care workers, within and without the NHS as well as comments and aide memoires reasonably made by healthcare professionals in this practice who are appropriately involved in your health care.
+Our practice keeps data on you relating to who you are, where you live, your contact details, your family, details of your occupation -if any - and possibly your employers, your habits, your health problems and diagnoses, the reasons you seek help as well at your appointments.
+Your record also contains details if you have a carer, where you are seen, when you are seen, and who by, all referrals to specialists and other health and social care providers, tests carried out here and in other places, investigations and scans, treatments and outcomes of treatments, your treatment history, the observations and opinions of other health care workers, within and without the NHS as well as comments and aide memoires reasonably made by healthcare professionals in this practice who are appropriately involved in your health care.
 All of this data helps us in providing you with the best possible care and as quickly as possible in an emergency.

 All health related data is seen as ‘special category’ or ‘sensitive data’ under the 2018 Data Protection Act which means that it is shared and processed with particular care.
 This applies to your data whether it is in electronic formats or on paper.